 Because boys and girls exhibit similar levels of strength during the period of preadolescence, they were not evaluated separately in this study.

 Each of the participants had their 6 repetition maximum tested on the leg extension and machine bench press.
-Specific machines designed to fit the children in the study were used for the testing and training.
+Specific machines were designed to fit the children in the study.
+These machines were used for both the testing and training.

 Lower body power/motor performance was measured by a vertical jump.
 Each subject was tested with 3 jumps and the highest was recorded.

 Additionally, lower back/hamstring flexibility was measured using a standard sit and reach test.

 The strength-training group lifted twice a week (Monday and Wednesday) for the 8-week duration.
 All lifting was done under adult supervision.

 Before each strength training session, the subjects did a 10 minute warm-up consisting of various calisthenics and stretching.
 Proper instruction on technique was included in every session.

 The training program was blocked into two 4-week periods.
 During the first block, each child did 1 warm-up set of 10 reps (this was a submaximal set).
 After the warm-up set, each child then performed 2 sets of 6 reps on the 2 tested exercises (leg extension and machine bench press).

 After the 2 primary exercises were performed, the children then performed 3 accessory lifts- the leg curl, overhead press, and bicep curl.
 Rest periods between sets were approximately one minute.